COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/team_member_handbook.md

 ### Conference Schedule

 The schedule of all events is publicly available and can be [subscribed to](https://calendar.google.com/calendar/embed?src=c_a376ec8beb6ef0ab3acb5fe3213880dfcbba50ce89107532aacbfdda71c6e294%40group.calendar.google.com&ctz=Asia%2FTaipei).
-Currently, editing permissions are granted to each group leader and requests for editing permissions can be made to the Secretary team based on task needs.
+Currently, editing permissions are granted to each team leader and requests for editing permissions can be made to the Secretary team based on task needs.

 ### Documents / Cloud Drive / HackMD